fishline/Py2crazy/README.md

 ### Precise line and column information in bytecodes

-Here's an illustration of the first feature.
+Here's an illustration of the first (and most significant) feature.
 If you compile this code ...

     x = 5
     y = 13